 Early History of the Ambroraes family

-Another 208 words (15 lines of text) covering the years 1488, 1499 and 1662 are included under the topic Early Ambroraes History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ambroraes research.
+Another 92 words (7 lines of text) covering the years 1488, 1499, 1662, 1604, 1662 and 1604 are included under the topic Early Ambroraes History in all our PDF Extended History products and printed products wherever possible.

 Ambroraes Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Ambroraes are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Ambroraes include Ambroase, Ambrose, Ambross, Ambroyse, Ambrusious, Ambrusius, Ambros, Ambroise, Ambrorrows, Ambroroughs, Ambury, Amburys, Amborows, Ambroraes, Ambesace, MacAmbrose, McAmbrose and many more.

 Early Notables of the Ambroraes family (pre 1700)